Döttesfeld: Coat of arms

 The coat of arms of Döttesfeld Blazon features a curly blue spike with four 1:2:1 set silver edge cubes, a front of silver and red, and a blue peacock facing to the left.
 The back of the coat of arms features a silver and green Linden tree.
 The peacock on the sloping pitch is taken from the coat of arms of the counts of Wied who owned Döttesfeld until 1806, while red and silver are the primary colors of Isenburg-Grenzau, where Döttesfeld was originally located.
 Court Linden points to the former center of the district of Panday.
-The four dice symbolize the four constituent cities, including Döttesfeld, Bausch Eid, Upper Ears and Breitscheid.
+The four dice symbolize the four constituent cities, including Döttesfeld, Bauscheid, Oberähren and Breitscheid.
 The coat of arms has been legally valid since 26 January 1971, and was designed by Ernst Zeller, Raubach.

 Transport

 Near to the centre runs Bundesstraße 256, leading from Neuwied to Altenkirchen.

 The nearest Autobahn interchange is Neuwied on the 3.
 The nearest railway station is at Montabaur on the Cologne-Frankfurt high-speed rail line.